thoughtspot/cs_tools/docs/tools/scriptability/README.md

 # Scriptability

-This tool allows user to simplify and automate the export and import of ThoughtSpot TML from and to the same or different instances.
+Scriptability allows user to simplify and automate the export and import of ThoughtSpot content via TML.

-There are several use cases where exporting and importing TML is useful:
+The following are the primary use cases for the scriptability tool:

-1. Export TML for version control.
+1. Export content for version control.
-2. Export TML for migration to a different ThoughtSpot instance.
+2. Migrate content to other clusters and orgs.
-3. Export TML to modify and create copies, such as for different customers or in different languages.
+3. Make multiple copies of content, such as creating variations for different customers.

 ??? danger "__This tool creates and updates content.
 Regular shapshots are recommended!__"

     When importing content, it is possisible to accidentally overwrite content or create multiple copies of content when you didn't intend to, just by using the wrong parameters.
-    You should make sure you have a snapshot or backup prior to making large changes.
+    You should make sure you have a snapshot prior to making large changes.

 ??? important "Scriptability enforces content rules"

     <span class=fc-coral>You __must__ have at least the __`Can Manage Data`__ privilege
-    in ThoughtSpot to use this tool.</span>
+    in ThoughtSpot to use scriptability.</span>

-    When exporting the TML, you will need content permissions to the content to be exported.
+    When exporting TML, you will need content permissions to the content to be exported.
-    When importing the TML it will be created as the authenticated user of the tool.
+    When importing the TML it will be created as the authenticated user from the configuration.

 This version of `cs_tools scriptability` supports the following:

 * All TML types _and_ connections can be exported and imported with or without related content
-* Orgs are now supported for those instances where it's being used.
+* Orgs are supported for those instances where it's being used.

-__Export__

-* Export TML based on a GUID
-* Export TML based on the author
-* Export TML based on a ThoughtSpot TAG
-* Export only TML that matches a pattern

-__Import__

-* Import TML (update and create new) with complex dependency handling (updated)
-* Share and tag content when importing

-__Compare__

-* Compare two TML files for differences

-!!! warning "TML is complex and this tool is new."
+!!! warning "TML is complex and the uses are varied"

-    The scriptability tool has been tested in a number of complex scenarios.
-But TML export and import is complex with a variety of different scenarios.
+    The scriptability tool has been tested with a variety of complex scenarios.
 It is anticipated that some scenarios have not been tested for and won't work.
 Please provide feedback on errors and unsupported scenarios by entering a [new issue][gh-issue].

 !!! warning "Limitations"